kakaloka/Trout-Bog/README.md

 ## Requirements:
-Perl, R and very basic knowledge of shell scripting.
+-Perl, R and very basic knowledge of shell scripting.
+-Blast
+-prinseq

 ## 1) Enumeration of nifH genes using genomes in IMG: